UltraEngine/Documentation/CPP/2DPlatformerControls.md

 # 2D Platformer Controls

 This example demonstrates how to create a 2D platformer player and control movement and jumping.
+A raycast is used to determine if the player is on the ground, and whether they can jump.

 ```c++
 #include "UltraEngine.h"